ljwagerfield/crdt/README.md

 Vector clock with user-defined payload:

+    A1:B2:C1:[X] + A1:B2:D1:[Y] = A1:B2:C1:D1:[MERGE(X,Y)]

+#### Vector clock redundancy with CvRDT payloads

+Vector clock headers become redundant when used with CvRDT payloads, since the payload is capable of identifying its own pairs and producing valid LUBs.
+Fortunately, the pairs identified by the `vclocks` will be a superset of the pairs identified by the payload, so merging for each `vclock` pair will ensure necessary merges for the payload are not missed.
+This is because `vclocks` guarantees unique increments, whereas the payload may not: consider a set of weekdays observed by the application - objects identified as pairs by the `vclock` will actually possess convergent payloads.

     A1:B2:C1:[X] + A1:B2:D1:[Y] = A1:B2:C1:D1:[LUB(X,Y)]

-As previously stated, CvRDT payloads will produce a monotonic join-semilattice with the same shape as the attached `vclock`; they overlay each other.
-This is because the join-semilattice defines a single deterministic behavior: concurrent writes produce a branch which can converge back to a single value after merge, and a write is concurrent regardless of the value being written.

-Ordering can therefore be achieved by comparing either the payloads or the `vclock` headers: both will produce the same result, and each resulting pair will have an LUB for its `vclock` and payload counterpart.
-The combined LUBs will represent the LUB for the whole object.

-CvRDT payloads effectively make `vclock` headers redundant.
 Such redundancy may arrise in systems which assume all payloads to be non-CvRDTs; or rather, a system that hasn't implemented support for user-defined CvRDTs.
 One such example is Riak.

 ### Simple CvRDT